icefire1/hazardhulen.io/README.md

 ## Technology
 This section describes the technologies used to implement this system.

 ### Client side
-The client is written in HTML and jQuery, which uses socket.io to connect to the server.
+The client is written in _HTML_ and _jQuery_, which uses _socket.io_, which is a web socket library, to connect to the server.

 ### Server side
-The server is written in JavaScript and uses socket.io to communicate with the clients.
+The server is written in _JavaScript_ and uses _socket.io_ to communicate with the clients.

 ## UML Sequence Diagram
 ![UML Sequence Diagram](https://github.com/DrBumlehund/off_the_books/blob/master/Documentation/sequence.png "UML Sequence Diagram")